Outdoor Educators – paid position

 - Common Application

-Work with the Hopkins Memorial Forest Manager (Drew Jones) to develop field trip curricula and host field trips for area elementary schools.
-Students may also support Drew in facilitating additional education opportunities utilizing Hopkins Forest’s natural and historical resources.
-All Williams students will be fully trained and no science background is needed.
+Work with the Hopkins Memorial Forest Manager and a team of Williams students to develop field trip curricula and host field trips for area elementary schools.
+Students may also support facilitating additional education opportunities utilizing Hopkins Forest’s natural and historical resources.
+All Williams students will be fully trained, and no science background is needed.
+All transportation is provided.

 For more information about Hopkins Forest, visit http://hmf.williams.edu.

-Interested in working with elementary aged students?
-Are you considering a career in education or do you just like kids?
-The HMF Educator position enables you to work with in Hopkins Forest, developing curriculum and teaching natural history to visiting elementary students.
+Interested in working with elementary-aged students?
+Are you considering a career in education, or do you just like kids?
+The HMF Educator position enables you to work within Hopkins Forest, developing curriculum and teaching natural history to visiting elementary students.
 You would be the host/guide/instructor for several 2-3 hour field trip sessions throughout the semester.
 Some of the topics we teach are the history of the forest and the New England landscape; natural succession; geological history and formations; tree diversity and biology; and biodiversity and adaptation in different habitats –including soils, streams, and wetlands.
 There is potential to include many other areas of study as well.
 Field trips are primarily outdoors and are hands-on and experiential in approach.
-On weeks when no trips are scheduled, you would be involved in planning and setting up future field trips and evaluating past programs in order to develop some standard curricular modules for Hopkins Forest.
+On weeks when no trips are scheduled, you would be involved in planning and setting up future field trips and evaluating past programs to develop some standard curricular modules for Hopkins Forest.

 Testimonials from Students & Elementary Teachers